rakutentech/android-miniapp/miniapp/USERGUIDE.md

         // .. .. ..
         // pass a list of Pair of MiniAppCustomPermissionType and MiniAppCustomPermissionResult in callback callback.invoke(listOf())

-        // Alternatively, there is a default UI implementation for managing custom permissions given below MiniAppDisplay.showCustomPermissionWindow(activity, miniAppId, permissionsWithDescription, callback)
     }

     override fun shareContent(